 On Schema.org you can pretty much get a markup for anything, however, there is only a limited number of rich snippets that Google has developed and improved.
 The most common ones you will see are:

-This markup isn’t a rich snippet on its own but in fact, it’s a very important part as it is found in almost every snippet.
-This snippet represents the author of the content so it can be an author of particular content or it can be used to represent a brand and make sure their content is directly associated with them.
+This markup isn’t a rich snippet on its own.
+However, it’s a very important part as it is found in almost every snippet.
+This snippet represents the author of the content so it can be an author of particular content.
+Or it can be used to represent a brand and make sure their content is directly associated with them.

-This markup is the most crucial for representing the structure of a website and the user can see clearly which section of the website they are landing on.
+This markup is the most crucial for representing the structure of a website.
+The user can see clearly which section of the website they are landing on.

 Review, Product & Offer Schema Markup